-While HSCSD was a choice for some mobile operators, it was not very efficient because it needed a mobile phone to stay connected to the network for the entire data session, even when the user was not downloading or uploading).
-Therefore, mobile operators needed a different solution which came in the form of GPRS that was based on the packet-switched technology.
+While HSCSD was an easy solution for mobile operators, it was not very efficient because it needed a mobile phone to stay connected to the network for the entire data session, even when the user was not downloading or uploading).
+Therefore, mobile operators needed a different solution that came in the form of GPRS based on the packet-switched technology.
 GPRS – General Packet Radio Service was a step-change for the GSM networks as it introduced a new packet-switched part to the existing network architecture.
-In the packet-switched technique, mobile data is sent and received in the form of packets of data bursts at different time intervals by sharing the available capacity with multiple users.
-So rather than dedicating the entire capacity to one session, the capacity is shared between multiple users to facilitate multiple sessions.
-In this way, when a certain user in a certain session isn’t sending/receiving any data-bursts, other users in other sessions can utilise the same capacity.
-GPRS can enable peak download speeds of up to 171.2 kbps in the downlink through packet-switched technology for downloads.
+In the packet-switched technique, mobile data is sent and received in packets of data bursts at different time intervals by sharing the available capacity with multiple users.
+So rather than dedicating the full capacity to one session, the capacity is shared between multiple users to facilitate multiple sessions.
+In this way, when a certain user in a certain session is not sending/receiving any data bursts, other users in other sessions can utilise the same capacity.
+GPRS could enable up to 171.2 kbps in the downlink through packet-switched technology for downloads.
 Like HSCSD, GPRS also made use of multiple timeslots, but it was more efficient as it could offer a higher bit rate per timeslot, and more importantly, it did not require engaging the network resources permanently for the whole duration of the data sessions.

 Here are some helpful downloads